thecml/kubernetes-on-arm/README.md

  - `FLANNEL_SUBNET`: The subnet `flannel` should use.
 [More information](https://github.com/coreos/flannel#configuration).
 Default: `10.1.0.0/16`
  - `DNS_IP`: The IP the DNS addon will allocate.
 Defaults to: `10.0.0.10`.
 Do not change this unless you have a good reason.
  - `DNS_DOMAIN`: The domain for DNS names.
 Defaults to: `cluster.local`.
 If you for example changes this to `abc`, your DNS names will look like this: `my-nginx.default.svc.abc`.

+**Note:** You must change the values in `k8s.conf` before starting Kubernetes.
+Otherwise they won't have effect, just be able to harm your setup.

 You can also customize the master containers´ flags in the file: `/etc/kubernetes/static/master/master.json`.
 There the configuration for the master components are.
 [Official file](https://github.com/kubernetes/kubernetes/blob/master/cluster/images/hyperkube/master-multi.json)